-- There may be a blown fuse replace the fuse. - A wire may be damaged or may have come loose repair as required. - The bulb base may be corroded clean the base and coat it with non-conductive electrical lubricant.
+- 1. There may be a blown fuse replace the fuse. - 2.
+The bulb may be burned out carry spare replacement bulbs, making sure the wattage is correct. - 3.
+A wire may be damaged or may have come loose repair as required. - 4.
+The bulb base may be corroded clean the base and coat it with non-conductive electrical lubricant.